-I occasionally dined at family-style eateries where the lunch or dinner specials invariably involved bland carbonara sauce or a hunk of barely seasoned salmon piled atop slightly gummy tagliatelle.
-Often, cardboard-cutout chefs with potbellies and Mario-or-Luigi style bar moustaches perched outside the door, beckoning patrons in with promises of “the best cucina italiana in town”.
+I also occasionally dined at family-style eateries where the lunch or dinner specials invariably involved bland carbonara sauce or a hunk of barely seasoned salmon piled atop slightly gummy, equally dull tagliatelle.
+Often, cardboard-cutout chefs with potbellies and Mario-or-Luigi style bar moustaches perched outside the door, beckoning patrons in with promises of “the best cucina italiana in town!”

-Needless to say, these outfits were nothing to write home about.
+Needless to say, these places were nothing special.
 Apart from the occasional and unremarkable pizza lunch with colleagues, Italian food wasn’t a part of my culinary experience of the city.

 Read related: This Paris Bakery Makes Fantastic Bread And Pastries

 But in recent years, something has visibly (and tastily) changed.
-As if out of nowhere, ambitious, interesting little restaurants owned and staffed by Italians started popping up around the city– most clustered in the northeast and the 11th arrondissement.
+As if out of nowhere, ambitious, interesting little restaurants owned and staffed largely by Italians started popping up around the city–many clustered in the northeast and the 11th arrondissement.

 Generally the brainchildren of young chefs and restaurateurs who had uprooted from their native Italy to Paris, rightly sensing the opportunity to develop a new niche, these eateries are uncompromising about quality.

-Ingredients– from olive oil to fiore di latte cheese and fresh tomatoes– are generally sourced straight from Italy; what all of these places equally share is a talent for creative, thoughtful twists on classic regional dishes.
+At the best among these places, ingredients– from olive oil to fiore di latte cheese and fresh tomatoes– are generally sourced straight from Italy; what all of these eateries equally share is a talent for creative, thoughtful twists on classic regional dishes.